-Featuring RAID capabilities found in more expensive and complex NAS devices, as well as offering Microsoft Active Directory support, this box is meant for small business use.
+Featuring RAID capabilities found in pricier and more intricate NAS devices, as well as offering Microsoft Active Directory support, this box is designed for small business use.
 That’s without mentioning that it can also act as a file server, FTP server, backup server and P2P download server.

-Additionally, WD's EX series is available in diskless variants, though this price is for the 4TB version.
-8TB, 12TB and 16TB units are also on hand.
+In addition, WD's EX series is available in diskless variants, though this price is for the 4TB version.
+8TB, 12TB and 16TB units are also available to purchase.
 If you don't need any of this extra stuff, then go with the My Cloud Mirror.